Language:

 Ajax radio protocols

-Radio communication transmits data via radio waves.
-Under ideal conditions, there are no obstacles or interference in the path of the waves, and they move from the transmitter to the receiver using the shortest path.
-Open space conditions provide the maximum communication range.
-This range serves as a generally accepted benchmark for comparing the capabilities of radio technologies and equipment using radio communications.
+Radio communication transmits data using radio waves.
+Under ideal conditions, such as open space with no obstacles or interference, the waves travel directly from the transmitter to the receiver along the shortest path.
+These conditions are used to measure the maximum communication range, which serves as the industry benchmark for comparing different radio technologies.

 Obstacles